grandivory/ffxi-gearswap/README.md

 * Additionally, you can define `sets.midcast["SomethingMB"]` or `sets.midcast["SomethingSelf"]` to match "Something" against the full name of the spell when magic burst mode is on or when you're targeting yourself, respectively.
 * For healing magic:
   * The lua will look for a `sets.midcast.NaSpell` for any -na spells.
-  * The lua will look for a `sets.midcast.SelfCure` if you're targeting yourself.
+  * The lua will look for a `sets.midcast.CureSelf` if you're targeting yourself.
   * The lua will look for a `sets.midcast.Healing` for any other case.
 * For Enhancing magic:
   * The lua will look for a `sets.midcast.EnhancingSelf` for any spells where skill matters, if you're targeting yourself.